pingswept/design-for-fab/content/logistics/archive.md

 Here is a mechanical drawing of the frame and drive system: https://cad.onshape.com/documents/304dd947cffe43999f775dbb/w/b5d019c1a5d10a4d9609d8b7/e/5b7bfcce3cf936338b9ad756

-P5 brainstorm review: Tuesday, March 31, at the start of class.

-P5 test assembly: Tuesday, April 14, in class

-P5 final: Thursday, April 16, at the start of class.

-# P4: Gravity-powered record player #
+# Px: Gravity-powered record player #

 Build a gravity-powered record player.
 You can do this on your own or with a partner, if you feel like you'll learn more working in a team.
 It should be able to play a 7" diameter record for 4.5 minutes at 45 RPM.
 If you decide you need a horn to amplify the sound, **do not 3D print one**.
 Instead, use paper, folded sheet metal, or the like.
 You might make a trigger mechanism that would start the record playing.